pleszczy/recruitment-task-for-walkme/README.md

 - **Resolution**: Record support was added to kryo in https://github.com/EsotericSoftware/kryo/pull/766 but flink is using a much older version.
 Upgraded kryo dependency to the latest version.

-`java.lang.IllegalArgumentException: Unable to create serializer "com.esotericsoftware.kryo.serializers.FieldSerializer" for class: com.walkme.usecases.PrepareDailyActivityAggregatesUseCase$AggregateActivity`
+`java.lang.IllegalArgumentException: Unable to create serializer "com.esotericsoftware.kryo.serializers.FieldSerializer" for class: com.walkme.usecases.PrepareDailyActivityAggregates$AggregateActivity`

 ### 6. lambda methods don't provide enough information for automatic type extraction when Java generics are involved